FAQs - Organic Lawn Care New Hampshire

 As part of analyzing your property, we gather soil samples from several lawn areas, package them up, and send them off to a soil testing laboratory to return the invaluable data needed to design the right program for your lawn and soil system.

 The only way to know how to balance, build, and change the soil on your property in order to make it more conducive to growing cool season turf grasses, is to test and analyze the soil.
-Soil testing is what separates the professional, organic lawn care providers from the “one size fits all” approach to lawn care used by conventional, chemical lawn care services.
+Soil testing is what separates the professional, organic lawn care New Hampshire providers from the “one size fits all” approach to lawn care used by conventional, chemical lawn care services.

 The bottom line is if there is no site analysis and no soil test, there is no way to know how to diagnose and successfully address the fundamental problems with your lawn and soil system, organically.